CraigB-spinner/Arcade-Trackball/README.md

 "[ATmega32U4 wired inside](Finished%20pictures/ATmega32U4%20wired%20inside.jpg)",
 "[Buttons](Finished%20pictures/Buttons.jpg)",
 "[Trackball](Finished%20pictures/Trackball.jpg)".
 The top, I used tinted Polycarbonate sheet (0.120" thick) found at a local surplus store and bottom from wood sitting in my parents basement from early 60's sourced from Stelco for handling steel.
 I later found out the wood was very dense, hard oak 100 to 120 years old from sapling.
 I snapped a few #4 screws while assembling which staled progress.
 Bottom panel is 1/4" - 3/16" plywood insert.

+**The Box:**
+The wood box measures 17" x 9" x 3⅞" in size, with a 19" x 11" Lexan top - [Trackball box](Pics/TrackBox%20Layout%20dimensions.png) dimensions;
+the wood sides have 7/16" rabbet butt joints glued and 7/16" rabbet joint along inside bottom edge to allow plywood panel to recess in flush.
+The bottom edge have been ¼ round with router.
+Physical dimensions of [Trackball](Pics/RA-Trackball-2%20dimensions.jpg) shimmed by four wooden blocks on right side, bottom side, and two on bottom.
+Block dimensions will vary with your own inside/outside box dimensions; leave space under ball to allow lighting and "Dust Bunny" particles to fall through.